 School staff should understand when it is appropriate to make a referral to the Channel team.
-Channel is a programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
-It provides a
+Channel is a programme which focuses on providing support at an early stage to people who are identified as being susceptible to being drawn into terrorism.
+It provides a mechanism for schools to make referrals if they are concerned that an individual might be susceptible to radicalisation.
+An individual's engagement with the programme is entirely voluntary at all stages and an individual will be required to provide their consent before any support delivered through the programme is provided.

 Section 36 of the CTSA 2015 places a duty on local authorities to ensure Channel panels are in place.
 The panel must be chaired by the local authority and include the police for the relevant local authority area.
-Following a referral, the panel will assess the extent to which identified individuals are vulnerable to being drawn into terrorism, and, where considered appropriate and necessary consent is obtained, arrange for support to be provided to those individuals.
+Following a referral, the panel will assess the extent to which identified individuals are at risk of being drawn into terrorism and, where considered appropriate and necessary, consent is obtained, and support arranged and provided to those individuals.
 Section 38 of the CTSA 2015 requires partners of Channel panels to co-operate with the panel in the carrying out of its functions and with the police in providing information about a referred individual.
 Schools and colleges are required to have regard to Keeping Children Safe in Education and, as partners, are required to cooperate with local Channel panels.
 Channel guidance can be found here: